farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/500 - Internal Server Error/troubleshooting-Create-user-500.md

-# Troubleshooting Process — Create User 409 Conflict
+# Troubleshooting Process — Create User 500 Internal Server Error

 > **Note:** This is a simulated portfolio troubleshooting case.
 All logs and request data are sanitized and created for demonstration purposes.